5 Most Common Mac Startup Key Combinations You Need to Know - Qiling

 Shortcut 4.
 Reset NVRAM Using Command + Option + R + P

-When your Mac encounters display issues, Mac won't shut down, hard drive issues, and wrong time settings, you need to reset NVRAM on your Mac.
+When your Mac experiences display issues, won't shut down, has hard drive problems, or incorrect time settings, resetting NVRAM is necessary.

 Step 1.
 Turn off your Mac by clicking "Shut Down".